chithelma/DELAYED-OIL-CV/README.md

 **Organization**: Standard Chartered Bank

 **Key Responsibilities & Achievements**:
-•	* Provided quality services to customer with intent to problems resolving.
+* Provided quality services to customer with intent to problems resolving.
-•	* Issuance of ATM cards to customers
+* Issuance of ATM cards to customers
-•	* Prompt and instant account opening for customers
+* Prompt and instant account opening for customers
-•	*Booking of loans and TODs
+* Booking of loans and TODs
-•	*Logging and prompt follow up to customers complains and ensuring resolutions
+* Logging and prompt follow up to customers complains and ensuring resolutions
 •	*Enrolling Customers on the banks E channels.
 •	*Logging and resolving other banks ATM Disputes.
 •	*Scanning, uploading of Customers mandate.